Nancy Pelosi Says Joe Biden Is Blameless for Border Crisis

 “When President Biden basically said our border is open — you’re not going to be deported, you’re not going to be turned away — people saw that as receiving an engraved invitation to come to the U.S. to get in line and try to get the benefits.”

+Biden made his no-deportations promise by pledging “nobody will be deported” from the United States until they commit a felony under his national immigration plan:PBS News Hour

-Pelosi on Wednesday rejected the notion Biden policies were a “pull factor” for migrants to come to the U.S. She said people should seek asylum in the United States if they are seeking persecution.
+Pelosi rejected the notion such Biden policies were a “pull factor” for migrants to come to the U.S. She said people should seek asylum in the United States if they are seeking safety from persecution.

 “If they have a well-founded fear of persecution, yes it is agreeable,” Pelosi said.
 “We have to address the causes of this migration … if we can help them there in our hemisphere that would be a good thing.
 People generally like to stay home.”